RodneyPerhaps/MvInvert/README.md

 ```

 ### Citation ###
-If you find this project is useful to your research, please cite the following works:
+If you find this project is useful to your research, please cite the following paper:

 ```
 @inproceedings{chen2022mvtc,